About our farm…

 Questions?
 More information about egg bloom can be found at the link in this sentence.

-If you sign a weekly EGG CONTRACT you get additional bonuses besides delicious eggs:
+If you sign a monthly EGG CONTRACT you get additional bonuses besides delicious eggs:

 - You may adopt a hen/chicken.
 This gives you the ability to get weekly emails and photos from the farm letting you know what your chicken is up to.